oppia/oppia-web-developer-docs/Writing-backend-tests.md

 ### Some general guidelines for writing good tests:
 1. You should test the interface and not the implementation.
 That is, treat the function as a black box and test its functionalities.
 2. Keep the tests simple.
 Don't put any logic in the test.
 If you have to test more than one thing in a function, use separate test for each of them.
+3. Try testing multiple contrasting behaviours as it helps strengthen that the test is correct.
+For instance: if you are checking that an exception is raised under a certain criteria, also add a test to ensure that the exception is not raised when the criteria is not fulfiled.
-3. Each method only tests a single behavior, as that helps both with naming the test, and ensuring tests don't fail for unrelated changes to the corresponding production code.
+4. Each method only tests a single behavior, as that helps both with naming the test, and ensuring tests don't fail for unrelated changes to the corresponding production code.
 Beyond that, consider using the following format when naming tests:
-    - `test_action_withCondition_withAnotherCondition_hasExpectedOutcome`
+    `test_action_withCondition_withAnotherCondition_hasExpectedOutcome`

+   * Try following the same consistent style for naming all the functions.
+   * Split functions into multiple parts if they are testing more than one behaviour and you are not able to name the function according to the above pattern.
+For instance:

+     Instead of a single test of following format:
+     ```
+     * Arrange
+     * Act 1
+     * Assert 1
+     * Act 2
+     * Assert 2
+     ```
+     Split into two test as follows:
+     ```
+     * Arrange
+     * Act 1
+     * Assert 1
+     * Arrange + Act 1 (where 'act 1' now represents part of the arrangement)
+     * Act 2
+     * Assert 2
+     ```
+   * Put the outcome at the end of the name as it can help easily compare consecutive tests of the same method that have slightly different conditions to indicate the variety of potential outcomes.
-4. If some part of function depends on some other function to make decision, use self.swap() to swap that function with a simple function whose output you can define.
+5. If some part of function depends on some other function to make decision, use self.swap() to swap that function with a simple function whose output you can define.
-5. Tests should follow a general pattern:
+6. Tests should follow a general pattern:
    * setup() - this is where you build inputs/ environment required by function.
    * test baseline case - check the values without performing any action.
    * do the action that leads to a change.
    * test the end line case - check whether the value has changed correctly.
-6. Test the function as exactly and completely as possible.
+7. Test the function as exactly and completely as possible.
 Eg - if you need to check the change in a key in the dict, compare for the equality of whole dict.
-7. **Guidelines for testing private methods/functions**: Tests should never refer to private methods/functions in all cases.
+8. **Guidelines for testing private methods/functions**: Tests should never refer to private methods/functions in all cases.
 All tests should happen through the public interface.
 Here are some suggestions for what to do in specific cases (if this doesn't help for your particular case and you're not sure what to do, please talk to **@BenHenning**):
    * If you want to test code execution a private method/function, test it through public interface, or move it to a utility (if it's general-purpose) where it becomes public.
+Avoid testing private API since that may lead to brittle test in unexpected situations (such as when the implementation of API changes but the behaviour remains same).
    * If you’re trying to access hidden information, consider getting that information from one level below instead (e.g. datastore).
+9. Use:
+   * `assertTrue() / assertFalse()` instead of `assertEqual(value, True/False)`
+   * `assertIsNone` instead of `assertEqual(value, None)`
+10. For assertion errors, try using regex to remove the part of the error message that relies on some specific variable (like a name relying on any id or key).
+This will prevent the test from breaking when the naming strategy is changed.